tndarama/Vaimo-Test/README.md

 1. In your command line : git clone https://github.com/tndarama/Vaimo-Test.git
 2. Install Github on your desktop and in the app select clone repository
 3. Navigate to where the repository was stored in the first step and select the folder " repository URL "
-4. this will give you all the code used. please open the source code in VS Code and after "cd" tp source folder use " npm start " to run a developers build of the website.
+4. this will give you all the code used. please open the source code in VS Code and after "cd" to source folder use " npm start " to run a developers build of the website.

 #### Summary of Tech Stack